studersi/test-4/tutorial-4/README.md

 getssl: christian-folini.ch - certificate obtained but certificate on server is different from the new certificate
 ```

-It is visible nicely how a new key was first created.
+You can see how a new key was first created.
 Then the script created a `Certificate Signing Request` with the file ending `csr` and the test file `/apache/htdocs/.well-known/acme-challenge/xiM4FlHAqxo9fuAG-Ag-BTV_DsUJAbegPoZ6-l_luSA`.
 This was followed by the request to check the domain and sign the certificate.
-In the access log of the server, we will then see the following entry (the IP addresses of the validation server and the exact filename can vary):
+In the server's access log, we will then see the following entry (the IP addresses of the validation server and the exact filename can vary):

 ```bash
 66.133.109.36 US - [2016-10-02 06:26:40.635068] …
 "GET /.well-known/acme-challenge/zg0bwpHNmRmFdXS4YeTgjBKiy84JoYDpu-cHON2mC9k HTTP/1.1" …
 200 87 "-" "Mozilla/5.0 (compatible; Let's Encrypt validation server; +https://www.letsencrypt.org)"
 ```
-If we check the output of the `getssl` command again, then we see that the verification was performed twice.
+If we check the output of the `getssl` command again, we see that the verification was performed twice.
 Also a certificate has been signed and was delivered.
 But still, there was something wrong, as on the last line, the script reports that the certificate on the server does not correspond to the one we have been given.
 That really is the case, because we do not yet have the new certificate installed on the server.
 In fact, the script is able to perform this in a single run (the special variables used for this feature will be explained further down below).

 I have proposed to do a first test run with the test certificate authority of _Let's Encrypt_.
 If the script runs smoothly, then you can enter the production certificate authority.
 The call remains the same and we will get an official certificate signed for public use, ready to be deployed on the server.